 Be on the Lookout for Open Containers

 When it comes time to drive everybody home, make sure nobody is bringing any open containers.
 All it takes is one open container in your car for you to get a traffic ticket if you're pulled over by a police officer.
-Any open alcohol containers will need to be either thrown out secured in the trunk of your vehicle.
+Any open alcohol containers will need to be either thrown out or secured in the trunk of your vehicle.

 Know When to Book a Cab Instead

 Last but not least, know when it's in your best interest to hire a cab for the night instead.
 There are situations where you may not be comfortable being a designated driver.
 You may want to enjoy a few drinks--such as during a holiday party.
-If everybody in your group goes in on a cab, the fare per-person shouldn't be expensive.
+If everybody in your group goes in a cab, the fare per person shouldn't be expensive.
 Plus, you'll save your driving record, and potentially lives as well!

 These are just a few guidelines to keep in mind as you prepare for your first DD experience.
-By following these tips, you can be sure everybody has a good time and gets home safe.
+By following these tips, you can be sure everybody has a good time and gets home safely.

 The pioneer in online driver improvement with over 1 million satisfied graduates … since 1998.